Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Continuation of bifurcations

-Zeros of $\tilde F$ correspond to nonhyperbolic fixed points $x$ of the flow-kick map.
-But for $\tau=0$, all choices of $x$ and $\p$ yield zeros of $\tilde F$.
-To eliminate this degeneracy, we manipulate $\tilde F$.
-Using the Taylor expansion of the flow $\varphi$ in time about $\tau=0$ and Folland's integral form of the remainder \cite{folland1990remainder} as in the proof of Proposition \ref{prop:fixedpt_n}, we obtain
+Note that for $\tau=0$, $D_{(x,y)}\Phi_0=I$ and all choices of $x$, $y$, and $\p$ yield zeros of $\widehat F$.
+To eliminate this degeneracy, we will remove factor(s) of $\tau$ from each component of $\widehat F$.
+We use a Taylor expansion of the flow in $\tau$ as in equations \eqref{eq:taylormessy}-\eqref{eq:taylorclean} to get